With 2024 presidential contest looming, Georgia governor signs new election changes into law

 The measure also says homeless people must use the county voter registration office as their address instead of where they live.
 Opponents have said that could make it harder for homeless citizens to cast ballots because their registered polling place might be far away.

+"We are committed to protecting Georgia voters and will see the governor in court,” she said in a statement.

+An email to a spokesman for the governor's office, Garrison Douglas, was not immediately returned.

-Additionally, the bill grants access to Georgia’s ballot to any political party that has qualified for the presidential ballot in at least 20 states or territories.
+The bill also grants access to Georgia’s ballot to any political party that has qualified for the presidential ballot in at least 20 states or territories.
 The change could bolster independent candidates such as Robert F. Kennedy Jr., whose campaign has spooked Democrats worried it could draw support away from President Joe Biden.

+Other changes in the bill include removing Raffensperger from his ex-officio spot on the State Election Board.
+Kemp and Republican lawmakers had previously removed Raffensperger from his voting position on the board.

+Many Republicans who believe debunked theories that former President Donald Trump was cheated out of Georgia’s 16 electoral votes in 2020 view Raffensperger as a particular enemy because the Republican secretary of state has forcefully defended the election results showing Biden won.